RedisLabs/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

 synchronization of a database, either within RS or external to RS, to another database.

+**Warning:** Configuring a database as a replica of the database that it replicates creates a cyclical replication and is not supported.

 The *Replica of* is defined in the context of the destination database by specifying the source databases.